Scientific Name

 Description

 Hoya bhutanica is an extensive creeper with slender stems that bear fleshy, green leaves with visible veins.
-The stems grow up to 16.4 feet (5 m) long.
-Leaves are elliptical with a pointed tip, up to 6 inches (15 cm) long and up to 1.8 inches (4.5 cm) broad.
-They are attached to the stem by a thick, up to 0.3 inches (0.8 cm) long petiole.
+The stems can grow up to 16.4 feet (5 m) long.
+The leaves are elliptical with a pointed tip and can measure up to 6 inches (15 cm) long and up to 1.8 inches (4.5 cm) broad.
+They are attached to the stem by a thick petiole up to 0.3 inches (0.8 cm) long.

-The plant produces dense clusters of beautiful white flowers with a purple center from spring to summer.
-The flowers are star-shaped and up to 0.8 inches (2 cm) in diameter.
-They are highly fragrant but only last about four days.
+During spring and summer, Hoya bhutanica produces dense clusters of beautiful white flowers with a purple center.
+The flowers are star-shaped, highly fragrant, and can reach a diameter of 0.8 inches (2 cm).
+However, they only last about four days.

 How to Grow and Care for Hoya bhutanica

-Light: Hoya bhutanica thrives indoors in bright indirect light but can tolerate pretty low light levels, although it becomes weak and leggy, produce fewer leaves, and may not flower.
+Light: Hoya bhutanica thrives indoors in bright, indirect light.
+It can tolerate pretty low light levels, although it becomes weak and leggy, produces fewer leaves, and may not flower.

-Soil: To ensure optimal growth, it is important to plant it in well-draining soil that provides excellent aeration and does not hold too much water.
+Soil: To ensure optimal growth, plant it in well-draining soil that provides excellent aeration and does not hold too much water.

-Temperature: As a tropical plant, Hoya bhutanica thrives in hot and humid climates, so it should be kept away from drafty windows and doorways during the colder months.
+Temperature: As a tropical plant, Hoya bhutanica thrives in hot and humid climates.
+During the colder months, it should be kept away from drafty windows and doorways.
 This plant can withstand temperatures as low as 40 °F (4.4 °C).
 USDA Plant Hardiness Zones 11a to 11b, 40 to 50 °F (4.4 to 10 °C).

-Watering: In spring and summer, water the plant regularly.
-Soak the soil thoroughly until the water drains out of the drainage holes, then let the soil dry out between watering.
+Watering: Water the plant regularly in spring and summer.
+Soak the soil thoroughly until the water drains out of the drainage holes, then let the soil dry out between waterings.
 The plant is relatively dormant in fall and winter and needs only moderate watering.

 Fertilizing: Hoya bhutanica is not a particularly heavy feeder but can appreciate some extra nutrients.
 Therefore, feed with high-potassium fertilizer at half strength every two weeks during the growing season.

-Repotting: As an epiphyte, this plant has quite shallow root systems and does not require a deep container, nor it needs to be repotted frequently.
-It prefers growing a bit tight in its container.
-Therefore, repot in spring only if it outgrows its container.
+Repotting: As an epiphyte, this plant has quite shallow root systems and does not require a deep container, nor does it need to be repotted frequently.
+It prefers growing a bit tight in its container, so repot in spring only if it outgrows its container.

 Propagation: You can easily get new plants from one you have by stem cuttings.
 Leaf cuttings can be more challenging.
 Layering is the easiest propagation method, while starting from seeds is the simplest but the most time-consuming.
 For best results, take cuttings when the plant is actively growing and sow the seeds in well-draining soil in spring and summer.